What is Open Ended Play?

 Again, in the eyes of your child, that pile of pillows could be a castle and he could be a prince on his way to save his princess, or a princess who’ll be doing the saving this time around.

-Open-ended play is your time to step back as a parent or guardian and let your child take the lead.
+In conclusion open-ended play is your time to step back as a parent or guardian and let your child take the lead.

 Remember, you’re not in charge here.
 The children are.
 Their imagination and creativity are in full display, for better or for worse.
 Mistakes can and will happen, but that’s okay.
 There’s no end-goal here.
 You don’t even have to clean nor fix anything that they ruin, unless, of course, they ask you for help, in which case, you should certainly help.